 Our historical growth in revenues, net income and funds from operations ("FFO") has been closely tied to the acquisition and redevelopment of shopping centers.
 Many factors, including the availability and cost of capital, our total amount of debt outstanding, interest rates and the availability of attractive acquisition targets, among others, will affect our ability to acquire and redevelop additional properties in the future.
 We may not be successful in pursuing acquisition opportunities, and newly acquired properties may not perform as well as expected.
 Expenses arising from our efforts to complete acquisitions, redevelop properties or increase our market penetration may have a material adverse effect on our business, financial condition and results of operations.
-We face competition for acquisitions primarily from other real estate investment trusts ("REITs"), as well as from private real estate companies and financial buyers.
-Some of our competitors have greater financial and other resources than we do.
+We face competitors have greater financial and other resources than we do.
 Increased competition for shopping center acquisitions may impact adversely our ability to acquire additional properties on favorable terms.
 We cannot guarantee that we will be able to implement our growth strategy successfully or manage our expanded operations effectively and profitably.
 Acquiring a portfolio of properties such as the Westcor properties increases the risks associated with new acquisitions.